The work of Hands Across the Sea in the Preschool Initiative hopes to fill a crucial gap advocating for generations of child readers.

 In pre-school classrooms, Hands Across the Sea trained teachers to bring to life “I Am an Apple” for students and their parents.
 Families made apple pies and other apple treats.
 Some squeezed the apples to make juice.
 One family journeyed across the island to see the famous apple tree.
 A youngster’s oral report said the leading apple producer in the world is China.
 The creativity and resourcefulness of the teachers helped students discover a world beyond the confines of their surroundings.

 The parental engagement with the “I Am an Apple” book represents a new chapter of transformative programming and opportunity.
-Hands Across the Sea is conducting “The Grenada Preschool Initiative” to jump start early literacy programs with hopes to expand to all six of the East Caribbean Windward and Leeward islands.
+Hands Across the Sea is conducting “The Grenada Preschool Initiative” to jump start early literacy programs with hopes to expand to all six of the Eastern Caribbean island countries where Hands’ work is based.

-Since 2007, Hands Across the Sea and its Caribbean Literacy and Support program, CLASS, has been embedded in island schools.
-The CLASS approach: send great books, create or rejuvenate lending libraries, and sustain literacy gains has reached more than 125,000 children in grades K-12 by placing more than half-a-million books in 432 primary schools, secondary schools, and community libraries.
+Since 2007, Hands Across the Sea and its Caribbean Literacy and School Support program, CLASS, has been embedded in island schools.
+The CLASS approach: send great books, create or rejuvenate lending libraries, and sustain literacy gains has reached more than 150,000 children in grades K-12 by placing more than half-a-million books in over 435 primary schools, secondary schools, and community libraries.
 In 2020, Hands Across the Sea more than doubled its reach by expanding the scope of its work to include nearly 15,000 additional children each year through preschool literacy programs.

 Expanding the preschool literacy program is a critical investment for Hands Across the Sea and the children it serves.
-More than a third of East Caribbean children live in poverty, and resources are scarce in island homes.
+More than a third of Eastern Caribbean children live in poverty, and resources are scarce in island homes.
 Most children are not exposed to books and reading until they reach a Hands Across the Sea library in primary school.
-The Preschool Initiative is the first program in the East Caribbean to ensure that all school children beginning at age-three have access to books and literacy resources.
+The Early Pages Progamme (EPP) is the first universal preschool initiative in the Eastern Caribbean to ensure that all school children beginning at age three have access to books and literacy resources.

 The research shows….